Edited, June 29th, 2021.

 Instead, the company should run a camera down the duct work to show you the condition of the ducts before and after cleaning.
 They will blow air into one end of the system while sucking it out of the other.
 This ensures all the dirt is contained within the duct system and is not blowing out the registers into your home.
 Once finished, the ducts should look brand new.

-A proper duct cleaning will last five to 10 years.
+A proper duct cleaning will last five years.
 The service might cost several hundred dollars up front, but the infrequency of the expense combined with the energy savings is well-worth the initial cost.